Lisa Cuddy

-Lisa Cuddy, M.D., is a fictional character on the Fox medical drama House.
+Lisa Cuddy, M.D., is a fictional character on the medical drama House.
 She is portrayed by Lisa Edelstein.
-Cuddy was the Dean of Medicine of the fictional Princeton-Plainsboro Teaching Hospital in New Jersey.
+Cuddy was the dean of medicine of the fictional Princeton-Plainsboro Teaching Hospital in New Jersey.
 Cuddy quit her job after the events of season seven's finale "Moving On".

 Storylines

 Cuddy's job title in House is Dean of Medicine and Hospital Administrator.
 She is Jewish, and has a mother and one sister; her father is dead.
 She began dreaming of becoming a doctor when she was 12, graduated from medical school at age 25 as second best in her class, and became the first female and second youngest Dean of Medicine at the age of 32 (she was actually 29 but she added three years to her age in order to seem more mature to the Selection Committee).
 Cuddy attended the University of Michigan, where she first met Gregory House (Hugh Laurie), and with whom she shared a one-night stand.

 After hiring House to run the hospital's Diagnostics Department, Cuddy began setting aside $50,000 a year from the hospital's budget for potential legal expenses.
 When, during Season 1, the new Chairman of the Board Edward Vogler (Chi McBride) tries to have House fired for refusing to kowtow to his demands, Cuddy urges the board to save House and remove Vogler instead, losing the $100 million donation he had made to the hospital.
 In Season 2, it is revealed that Cuddy is trying to conceive a child.
 House agrees to administer the twice-daily injections necessary for her to undergo in-vitro fertilization and to keep the matter secret.
 In Season 3, Cuddy confesses to the hospital's Head of Oncology and House's best friend Wilson (Robert Sean Leonard) that she has made a total of three attempts at impregnation, one of which was miscarried.
 She is hurt when House, who was going through Vicodin withdrawal, tells her it is a good thing she has failed to become a mother, as she would suck at it.
 When House's career is threatened by Detective Michael Tritter (David Morse), Cuddy falsifies documents and perjures herself in court to cover up his wrongdoing.